Categories

 November 2019: AT&T TV Now raised its prices once again with $15 added to the base cost.
 This was the second price rise to hit the service in the same year.

 April 2020: In what was an unusual move for the company, AT&T lowered the price of its entry-level Plus plan down from $65 to $55 per month.
-However, the reduction also resulted in the removal of HBO, ahead of the launch of HBO Max.
+However, the reduction also resulted in the removal of HBO, ahead of the launch of HBO Max (now Max).

-January 2021: AT&T TV Now merged with AT&T TV resulting in a sort of price increase, with the cheapest AT&T no-contract plan now costing $69.99 per month.
+January 2021: AT&T TV Now merged with AT&T TV resulting in what equated to a price increase.
+Following this change, the cheapest AT&T no-contract plan cost $69.99 a month.

 January 2022: In August of 2021, AT&T TV was rebranded as DirecTV Stream, although the plans were unaffected by the change.
 In January 2022, DirecTV Stream did increase the cost, but the price increase only applied to the most expensive plans.
 As a result, the cheapest Entertainment plan remained the same price.